volaradlp/validator/README.md

 The main proof logic is implemented in `my_proof/proof.py`.
 To customize it, update the `Proof.generate()` function to change how input files are processed.

-The proof can be configured using environment variables:
+The proof can be configured using environment variables.
+When running in an enclave, the environment variables must be defined in the `my-proof.manifest.template` file as well.
+The following environment variables are used for this demo proof:

 - `USER_EMAIL`: The email address of the data contributor, to verify data ownership